Teaching nouns? Here are noun lessons you can personalize. I’ve even included how to teach nouns online!

 Connect to literature.

-Review literature by using the domain specific vocabulary nouns.
+Review literature by using the domain specific vocabulary “nouns.”
 I will put on butcher paper or on big poster boards key pieces to review from a story.
 If I’m doing “The Most Dangerous Game,” I’ll do proper nouns.
 I’ll label Zaroff, Rainsford, Ship Trap Island.
 Students will travel to noun stations, and they will review what each character did that way.
 You could make common nouns like jaguar or the bedroom and talk about what happens at different stations throughout.
+Another fun story is “The Monkey’s Paw.”
+The wishes are nouns, and students can each wish a slide of a Google presentation to review what happened with each one.

 So often, older students hear grammar lessons and immediately believe something is wrong with their writing.
 Grammar and understanding language is much more than correcting sentences.
 Part of my job is to show students that I want to teach them about their language and to share domain-specific vocabulary with them.
 After teaching nouns, I have established the tone I want for grammar lessons, and I can easily move into pronoun and adjective lessons.